 Day 17 Border to Arequipa.
 Arrive 640AM and cross the border by taxis to Peruvian town of Tacna 1.5hr, where we breakfast.
 We proceed by public bus to Arequipa 5hr.
 We have time to visit the Plaza de Armas, the Churches and more colonial buildings.
 ON Arequipa.

 Day 18 Arequipa.
-Half day city tour on the Yellow Bus, finishing around lunch time.
+Half day City tour on Tourist Bus, finishing around lunch time.
 Then, free day to wander about this pleasant tourist town also listed by UNESCO.
 Founded in 1540, it retains an elegant historic center constructed entirely out of white volcanic stone, which gives the city its distinctive look and the nickname "The White City".
 Highly recommended is the visit to the Unesco listed Monasterio de Santa Catalina, one of the most important and impressive religious monument in Peru, also known as a City within a City.
-City tour bus cost included.
+City Tourist bus Soles25 and entrance Soles5 included in trip cost.
 ON Arequipa.

 Day 19 Nazca.
 We charter a bus for 3 days to Lima.
 First day is to Nazca 623km 9hr in the morning.
 Nazca is a small town famous worldwide for the giant desert drawings including an image of an ancient "astronaut".
-On the way to Nazca, we stop in Camana in a local seafood restaurant.
+We stop in Camana in a local seafood restaurant.
 ON Nazca.

 Day 20 Fly Nazca Lines.
 These are a series of giant desert figures, clearly visible only from the air.
 From 8AM we transfer in small groups to the town's small airport for the flights over the famous Unesco listed Nazca Lines.
 Planes flying are either 6 or 4 seaters small planes and plastic bags are provided for those with weak stomachs!
 Some of the giant desert figures viewed from the air included whale, dog, spider, monkey, tree, flamingo, humming bird, trapezoids and an astronaut!.
 We leave for Pisco 4hr after lunch by our chartered bus with a stop at Huacachina Desert Dunes, time permitting.
 Nazca Lines flight US$90 and Dune buggy Soles34 not included.
 ON Pisco.